Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Introduction

 Examples show that this singular set is in general unavoidable.
 The well-known minimal cone $C_{4,4}=\{(x,y) \in \R^4 \times \R^4 \equiv \R^8: |x|^2=|y|^2\}$ (shown to be stable by Simons \cite{Simons}), is smooth away from the isolated singularity at the origin, and is area-minimising, e.g.~in any ball $B \subset \R^8$, with respect to the boundary condition $C_{4,4} \cap \partial B$.
 This was proved by Bombieri--De Giorgi--Giusti (\cite{BDG}, see also a more straightforward proof in \cite{DP}).
 This cone is in fact the unique minimiser for said boundary condition.
 An isoperimetric region with two isolated singular points in an $8$-dimensional Riemannian manifold was recently constructed in \cite{Niu}.

 On the other hand, it is fruitful to ask whether the appearance of singularities is a generic phenomenon.
 This question led to very important progress already in the 80s and has received renewed attention in recent years.
-The fundamental work by Hardt-Simon \cite{HS} shows an instance of generic regularity for solutions to the Plateau problem, in the following sense.
+The fundamental work by Hardt--Simon \cite{HS} shows an instance of generic regularity for solutions to the Plateau problem, in the following sense.
 Let a $7$-dimensional area minimiser in $\R^{8}$ be given, with (prescribed) $6$-dimensional smooth boundary $\Gamma$, and with an isolated singular point; then a slight perturbation of $\Gamma$ yields a minimiser that is completely smooth.
 This type of result lends itself to geometric applications, by shifting the genericity condition onto the Riemannian metric, as exemplified by Smale's proof of generic regularity of area-minimisers in any non-zero homology class \cite{Smale}.
-Very recently, the question of generic regularity for area minimisers has found affirmative answer in ambient dimension $9$ and $10$, in the work by Chodosh--Mantoulidis--Schulze \cite{CMS}, making progress on a long-standing conjecture (\cite{Smale}).
+(We also refer the reader to \cite{CLS, LW}.)
+Very recently, the question of generic regularity for area minimisers has found affirmative answer in ambient dimension $9$ and $10$, in the work by Chodosh--Mantoulidis--Schulze \cite{CMS}, making progress on a long-standing conjecture (\cite{Smale})\footnote{After the appearance of this article, dimension $11$ was also addressed, see \cite{CMSW}.}.
+We also refer the reader to \cite{CCMS} and references therein, for generic regularity in the setting of mean curvature flow.

-Our main goal here is to prove a (local) smooth approximation result in the constant-mean-curvature (CMC) case, establishing a generic regularity result for the CMC Plateau problem.
-(When the mean curvature vanishes identically, the Hardt--Simon theorem gives the result.)
+Our main goal here is to prove a (local) smooth approximation result in the constant-mean-curvature (CMC) case, establishing a generic regularity result for the CMC Plateau problem analogous to the one proven in \cite{HS} (in particular, if the mean curvature vanishes identically, the Hardt--Simon theorem gives the result).
 The variational setting for CMC hypersurfaces involves an energy that we will denote by $J_\lambda$, where $\lambda \in \R$ is the prescribed constant value of the scalar mean curvature.
 Roughly speaking, $J_\lambda$ evaluates the $n$-dimensional area of the hypersurface, from which it subtracts $\lambda$ times the $(n+1)$-volume enclosed by it.
 A natural way to formalise this is by working with boundaries of sets with finite perimeter.
 We briefly recall the relevant notions (with more details in Section \ref{variational_setup} below).

 Let $E \subset U$ be a set with locally finite perimeter in a bounded open set $U \subset \R^{n+1}$, and let $\lambda \in \R$.
 We denote by $J_\lambda$ the functional (defined on any set $D \subset U$ with locally finite perimeter in $U$),